Introduction

 After creating necessary assets, we can arrange them in our apartment!

-Mini side project
+Mini side project to this side project

 In theory, nothing's really stopping one from simply uploading a floor plan and getting an LLM to handle visualizing layouts and interacting with the user throughout.
 In practice, this still wasn't trivial to build robustly in my tests: everything from furniture design (significant back and forth with an LLM to confirm dimensions, textures, shape, etc.), to lighting, to generating 3D models, to placing 3D models within 3D models needed much more glue code than expected.